OpenCSGs/csghub/README.md

 ### Quick Start

-- For those looking to quickly explore, experiment with CSGHub's free SaaS version on the [OpenCSG website](https://opencsg.com/models).
+- For those looking to quickly explore, experiment with CSGHub's free SaaS version on the [OpenCSG website](https://opencsg.com).
 Refer to this [brief quick start guide](./docs/csghub_saas_en.md) to handle LLMs/datasets and deploy LLM applications with CSGHub SaaS interface.
 For more information, please refer to the [OpenCSG Documentation Center](https://opencsg.com/docs/en/intro).

-- For those seeking a hands-on experience, follow the [installation guide](https://github.com/OpenCSGs/csghub-installer/tree/main/docker-compose/csghub) to quickly deploy a basic local instance of CSGHub.
+- For those seeking a hands-on experience, follow the [installation guide](https://github.com/OpenCSGs/csghub-installer) to deploy a local instance of CSGHub.

-- For those deploying on Kubernetes, refer to the [Helm Chart installation guide](https://github.com/OpenCSGs/csghub-installer/tree/main/helm-chart) for step-by-step instructions.

 ### Roadmap